kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/pact-repl-cli.md

 pact [option] FILE
 ```

-Depending on the option you provide, FILE can specify the path to a `.pact` file to compile or a `.repl` file to execute.
+Depending on the option you provide, `FILE` can specify the path to a `.pact` file to compile or a `.repl` file to execute.
+You can specify command-line options before or after the file name.

 ## Options